Ancient-Wisdom.Co.Uk

 Other Sumerian 'Firsts':

-The Wheel: Many authorities regard the wheel as one of the oldest and most important inventions, which originated in ancient Mesopotamia in the 5th millennium BC ( Ubaid period), originally in the function of potter's wheels.
+The Wheel: Many authorities regard the wheel as one of the oldest and most important inventions which supposedly originated in ancient Mesopotamia in the 5th millennium BC ( Ubaid period), suggested to be originally in the function of potter's wheels.
 Near the northern side of the Caucasus several graves were found, in which since 3,700 BC people had been buried on wagons or carts (both types).
 (Ref: Wikipedia.com).

 zigurrat of Ur, Iraq, Sumeria.